 I with Silicon Valley entrepreneurs every day.
 Here’s what I’m finding:

-Here in the USA, there is no utility provision and all ICOs are considered securities.
+Here in the USA, there is no utility provision and all token offerings are considered securities.
 This is hurting our companies and innovation is leaving the US.
-While we have had successful Reg D 506c ICO offerings, I am yet to see one successful Reg A+ offering for a blockchain based token sale (successful Reg A+ offerings have mostly been consumer products)
+While we have had successful Reg D 506c token offerings offerings, I am yet to see one successful Reg A+ offering for a blockchain based token sale (successful Reg A+ offerings have mostly been consumer products)

 We all hope STOs (Security Token Offering) in US take off and there is promise they might… we’ll have to wait and see.
 I personally think for STOs to succeed our regulations will have to get a little relaxed.
 EG- The costing and time required to do a Reg A+ Tier 2 creates a huge friction point for most founders (lawyers charging $100K- $500K to do a Reg A+).
 If this friction can be reduced, there is more light at the end of the tunnel.